pytorch/tutorials/beginner_source/deeplabv3_on_ios.rst

 5. Complete the UI, refactor, build and run the app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we are ready to complete the app and the UI to actually see the processed result as a new image.
-The output processing code should be like this, added to the end of the code snippet in Step 4 in `TorchModule.mm`:
+The output processing code should be like this, added to the end of the code snippet in Step 4 in `TorchModule.mm` - remember to first remove the line `return nil;` temporarily put there to make the code build and run:

 .. code-block:: objective-c